wso2/docs-is/en/docs/getting-started/quick-start-guide.md

     ![qsg-sso-dispatch-login](../../assets/img/getting-started/qsg-sso-dispatch-login.png)
     The Twitter login page appears.

-6. Enter your Twitter `               username              ` and
+6. Enter your Google `               username              ` and
     `               password              ` and click **Sign In**.

     After a successful authentication, the **User Consents** form of the